p2panda/p2panda/README.md

 📦 [`p2panda-encryption`](https://crates.io/crates/p2panda-encryption) - Decentralised data- and message encryption for groups with post-compromise security and optional forward secrecy.

+📦 [`p2panda-auth`](https://crates.io/crates/p2panda-auth) - Decentralised group management with fine-grained, per-member permissions.

 🚧  `p2panda-node` - All-in-one p2panda node which can be used in federated or fully decentralised networks or both at the same time.
 Supports "lightweight" clients running in the browser.

-🚧 `p2panda-auth` - Manage access to data with capabilities.

 ## License